DataRSLI/MachineLearningProjects/README.md

-##Machine Learning Projects(Stanford Machine Learning by Andrew Ng)
+##Machine Learning Projects(Stanford Machine Learning by ProfessorAndrew Ng)

- Note: The project templates were created by Andrew Ng and team in MATLAB Code with a "YOUR CODE HERE" section in which you are instructed to implement the ML Algorithm that is related to that weeks lecture  (for more detail click on the exercise instruction document)
+ The projects listed in this repository focused on learning to implement Machine Learning Algorithms in a rational and efficient manner.
+Professor Ng offered advice through three general approaches for applying the tools

- The projects focused on learning to implement Machine Learning Algorithms while providing rational models for determining how to address real world machine learning problems in practical situations.
-The models were organized under three categories:
+ learned in the course in real world situations:

 ###Advice for Applying Machine Learning Algorithms:###